-The decision to emigrate.
+You want to emigrate.

 The above scenario is usually how the seed is sown.
-And whereas some will wake up the next morning and shriek “my god, what were we thinking?
+And whereas some will wake up the next morning and shriek “My god, what were we thinking?
 Your Mother would kill us” Others, will suggest going for a long walk to carry on the conversation.
 Take the idea further.
-They will have the laptop out on the kitchen table with ‘best places to emigrate with kids’ typed into the search bar.
-Before the kettle has boiled.
+They will have the laptop out on the kitchen table with ‘Best places to emigrate with kids’ typed into the search bar before the kettle has boiled.